spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Meindl RS, Lovejoy CO (1985)**
-Ectocranial Suture Closure: a revised method for the determination of skeletal age at death based on the lateral-anterior sutures. *American Journal of Physical Anthropology,* 68:57-66.
+Ectocranial Suture Closure: a revised method for the determination of skeletal age at death based on the lateral-anterior sutures. *American Journal of Physical Anthropology* 68:57-66.

 * *Purpose:*  Age estimation by scoring (0-open, 1-minimal closure, 2-significant closure, 3-complete obliteration) ectocranial vault and lateral anterior suture closure at ten sites.
 * *Sample:*  Hamann-Todd Collection, Cleveland Museum of Natural History (n = 236).